lthp/2019_SingleCell/README.md

 Our project is to impelement GANs for batch effect correction in CyTOF data.
 The project consists of a 5-page report with a supplementary, as well as code, that can be found at the github: https://github.com/lthp/2019_DL_Class.
-A link to the datasets used are provided in the hand-in.
-Place the dataset in a subfolder "/data", so everything will run smoothly.
+A link to the datasets used are provided in the hand-in (https://polybox.ethz.ch/index.php/s/CtpUm7S3vZBimNu) Place the dataset in a subfolder "/data", so everything will run smoothly.

 To run the models described in the paper (except BERMUDA_GAN):